April 21, 2022

 Did you know we now cook in Brittany?
 At The International Kitchen we’re so pleased to add this amazingly beautiful region to our offerings of cooking vacations.
-And it is a wonderful cooking vacation, with cooking courses in the mornings and evenings, and afternoons free to explore Brittany’s many sites.
+And it is a wonderful cooking vacation in Brittany, with cooking courses in the mornings and evenings, and afternoons free to explore Brittany’s many sites.
 To introduce you to the region, the cookery tour, and to Chef Poul (Paul), your host and guide, here is the latest in our series of chef interviews!

 Where or from whom did you learn about cooking?